M1kYbaD/medical-staff-app/README.md

 # MedicalStaffApp

-MedicalStaffApp è un’applicazione web sviluppata in Angular per la gestione e la consultazione del personale medico e sanitario.
+MedicalStaffApp is a web application developed in Angular for managing and consulting medical and healthcare personnel.

-Permette di visualizzare, filtrare e navigare i dati del personale in modo semplice e intuitivo.
+It allows you to view, filter and navigate staff data in a simple and intuitive way.

 ---